Rick Is 21: Reception

 William Ruhlmann of AllMusic said that Nelson "returned to a modified rock sound, bringing in new writers like Jerry Fuller and Gene Pitney, and coming up with a streamlined pop/rock approach but the rest of the album is guitar rock arrangements of songs written by old hand Dorsey Burnette ("My One Desire"), contributing the excellent rocker "Break My Chain" (complete with a terrific James Burton guitar solo), but the overall quality of the material is high, and Nelson's band plays it well.

-Billboard magazine described the album as "a tribute to his reaching his majority" Cashbox wrote "it features a fine teen oriented treatments of 'Stars Fell On Alabama,' [and] 'That Warm Summer Night'.
+Billboard described the album as "a tribute to his reaching his majority" Cashbox wrote "it features a fine teen oriented treatments of 'Stars Fell On Alabama,' [and] 'That Warm Summer Night'.
 Jimmy Watson of New Record Mirror described the album as "entertaining".